g-marcin/js-calculator/README.md

 Done as a part of javascript event handling learning process.

 # Calculator 1,1
 Now operations can be done with keybord.

-() parentheses to be added in next release.
+() parentheses to be added in next release.Stay tuned.

 Best Regards
 g-marcin